Create a Database Snapshot (Transact-SQL)

 Creating a series of snapshots over time captures sequential snapshots of the source database.
 Each snapshot persists until it is explicitly dropped.
 Because each snapshot will continue to grow as original pages are updated, you may want to conserve disk space by deleting an older snapshot after creating a new snapshot.

-If you want to revert to a database snapshot, you need to delete any other snapshots from that database.
+Note!
+To revert to a database snapshot, you need to delete any other snapshots from that database.

 To use a database snapshot, clients need to know where to find it.
 Users can read from one database snapshot while another is being created or deleted.
 However, when you substitute a new snapshot for an existing one, you need to redirect clients to the new snapshot.
 Users can manually connect to a database snapshot by means of SQL Server Management Studio.
 However, to support a production environment, you should create a programmatic solution that transparently directs report-writing clients to the latest database snapshot of the database.